Expressive.

 Concept-driven.

 My materials don’t whisper.
 They shine, scrape, distort.
-Acrylic, charcoal, gloss and metallics aren’t just tools — they’re part of the story.
+Acrylic, charcoal, oil, gloss and metallics aren’t just tools — they’re part of the story.
 What you see depends on where you stand.
 And that’s the point.

 I started painting in 2024.
 Late?
 Maybe.
 But also: exactly on time.
-Primarily self-taught — not by necessity, but by conviction.
-I see the studio as a space for ongoing research, where visual language evolves through practice, intuition, and friction.
-My background in cultural and linguistic studies, combined with years of working in marketing and living in the Middle East and Africa, shapes how I read and construct images — not just as pictures, but as layered stories open to reinterpretation.
+Primarily self-taught — I see the studio as a space for ongoing experiment, where visual language evolves through practice, intuition, and friction.

 My work reframes what culture mythologizes — and what it prefers to forget.
 These portraits don’t flatter.
 They glare back.